Neck Pain & Tension Headache Relief in St Albans

 Cupping for Neck Pain That Keeps Coming Back

-Neck pain that returns despite massage, stretching, or physio is one of the most common reasons clients book in.
-The pain eases for a day or two, then comes back in the same place.
-The reason is the same as with recurring back pain.
-The tension isn't only in the muscle.
-It's in the fascia underneath.
+Neck pain that returns despite massage, stretching or physio is one of the most common reasons clients book in.
+The pain eases for a day or two then comes back to the same place.
+The reason is the same as with recurring back pain: the tension is not only in the muscle.
+It is in the fascia underneath.

 Recurring neck pain usually sits in the deep cervical fascia and the sub-occipital muscles at the base of the skull.
-These small but powerful muscles bind down over time from screen work, poor posture, stress, and disturbed sleep.
-When they're chronically tight, they pull on everything attached to them, restricting head movement, irritating the nerves that refer pain into the head, and creating the tension headache pattern many clients describe.
+These small but powerful muscles bind down over time from screen work, poor posture, stress and disturbed sleep.
+When they are chronically tight, they pull on everything attached to them, restricting head movement, irritating the nerves that refer pain into the head and creating the tension headache pattern many clients describe.

 Cupping for neck pain works the opposite way to massage.
-Whether you've searched for cupping on the neck, cupping for neck pain, neck cupping, cupping therapy on neck, or cupping points for neck pain, the principle is the same.
+Whether you have searched for cupping on the neck, cupping for neck pain, neck cupping, cupping therapy for neck pain, or cupping points for neck pain, the principle is the same.
 Suction lifts the tissue upwards, decompressing the fascia and creating space between layers that have been stuck together.
-Combined with Hijama, the deeper effect helps release pressure that's been building for months or years.
+Combined with Hijama, the deeper effect helps release pressure that has been building for months or years.
 Add IASTM muscle scraping along the upper traps and sub-occipital muscles and we can target the specific fascial adhesions causing the recurring pattern.

 Most clients with chronic neck tension feel a noticeable difference after one session.
 For tension headaches and longer-standing patterns, two to four sessions usually addresses the root.